 All assignments will be open note, open book (including your personal notes or the notes you compile in your own study group, any materials distributed during the course including but not limited to PowerPoints, all assigned readings, and dictionaries).
 There are no specific restrictions unless clearly stated.
 Ultimately, however, your work product must be your own.
+Use of generative artificial intelligence (AI) (e.g. LLM-based tools such as ChatGPT, Gemini (formerly known as Bard), etc.) is only permitted if explicitly and clearly noted for each and every instance in which it has been used (e.g., quoted, paraphrased, or otherwise relied upon).
+Any other use will be considered a violation of the honesty and integrity policy.
+Do not submit work product written by AI or paraphrased from AI.

-Teaching Assistants
+Teaching Assistant

-The teaching assistant for spring 2024 is Vaibhav Manapuram (vaibhav.manapuram@duke.edu).
+The teaching assistant for spring 2025 is Chrystel Melhem (chrystel.melhem@duke.edu).